laravel/docs/collections.md

 <a name="method-pipe"></a>
 #### `pipe()` {#collection-method}

-The `pipe` method passes the collection to the given callback and returns the result.
+The `pipe` method passes the collection to the given callback and returns the result:

     $collection = collect([1, 2, 3]);

     $piped = $collection->pipe(function ($collection) {
         return $collection->sum();
     });

     // 6

 <a name="method-pluck"></a>